-Philip is Executive Director and Chief Operating Officer of Ploughshares Fund, overseeing the organization’s entire range of day-to-day activities, including grantmaking, communications, financial management and fundraising.
+Philip oversees the organization’s entire range of day-to-day activities, including grantmaking, communications, financial management and fundraising.
 He is an experienced executive and former policymaker who has also worked extensively in academia, business, international diplomacy, nonprofits and government.

 Mr. Yun attended Brown University (magna cum laude and Phi Beta Kappa) and the Columbia University School of Law.
 He was a Fulbright Scholar to Korea.
-He is a member of the Council on Foreign Relations and member of the Board of Overseers for Brown University's Watson Insitute for International and Public Affairs.
+He is a member of the Council on Foreign Relations and member of the Board of Overseers for Brown University’s Watson Institute for International Studies.